adhammamdouh/Instabug-Challenge/README.md

+# Instabug Backend Challenge

+I was asked to develop endpoints(API) to Application Chatting System.
+In which the user can create Application and get back Application Token.
+Then use this Token to create chats and messages related to this Application.
+I have a little Ruby background knowledge, but i did my best to achive techonolgies best practices.

-# README
+# Technologies

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+  * Ruby
+  * Rails
+  * Redis

-* System dependencies
+  * Elasticsearch

-* Configuration
+  * Sidekiq

-* Database creation
+  * Docker
+# Installation

-* Database initialization
+# Database
+# API Routes
+# Indexes
+# Racing Condition
+# Redis
+# Elasticsearch
+# Job Queuing
+# Postman Collection

-* How to run the test suite
+# How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...